ldong/framify-jquery-plugin/README.markdown

-# framify: Responsive Wireframing in the Browser (a jQuery Plugin)
+# Framify: Responsive Wireframing in the Browser (a jQuery Plugin)

-Framify is a jQuery plugin that turns basic HTML, layout CSS, and CSS @media queries into responsive, in-browser wireframes that a client can interact with.
+Framify is a jQuery plugin that turns basic HTML and responsive CSS into in-browser wireframes that a client can interact with.

+## Purpose

+The purpose of Framify is to help clients and designers/developers communicate better through content-centric wireframes.

 These wireframes can be configured to uniquely identify and color-code sections identified by the developer/designer to aid in client communication and assist in identifying how sections of a page change at various resolutions.

 ## Benefits

 * Create one page instead of multiple physical/digital layouts.
 * Let clients see the wireframe as they will see the site: at different resolutions and on different devices.
 * Remove framify.js when a design is approved and your layout HTML and CSS is practically done.

 ## Requirements